Scenario A. Managing Veeam Backup Agents

 Veeam Service Provider Console can be used as a platform for centralized management of Veeam backup agents.
 The solution allows you to automate deployment and configuration of Veeam backup agents on computers in local and remote networks, manage backup jobs, monitor and report on the status of data protection operations.

 Consider the following scenario: as a managed service provider (MSP), you plan to provide managed backup and recovery services to a client company.
 Computers in the client company infrastructure will be protected with Veeam backup agents.
 You want to use Veeam Service Provider Console to deploy and configure Veeam backup agents on client computers, perform ongoing backup and restore tasks, automate reporting and billing operations.

 You plan to charge for each managed computer protected with Veeam backup agent.
 Managed workstations and servers will be charged differently.
 In addition, you will set a flat fee for ongoing backup and restore operations.

-To follow instructions provided for this scenario, you should use an environment with two logical sites:
+To follow the instructions provided in this scenario, you must use an environment with two logical sites:

 - Management site is a location where Veeam Service Provider Console is deployed.

 - Client site is a location where client computers reside.
 On this site, you will need to choose several Microsoft Windows computers (physical or virtual, servers or workstations) where you will install Veeam backup agents.